SophistSolutions/Stroika/Documentation/Design Overview.md

 SharedByValue implements &#39;copy-on-write&#39;, fairly simply and transparently.
 So you store your actual data in a &#39;rep&#39; (letter part of letter-envelope pattern), and when const methods are accessed, you simply dereference the pointer.
 Such objects can be copied for the performance cost of copying a shared_ptr\<T> - fairly cheap.
 The only time you pay (a significant) cost, is when you mutate one of these objects (which is already shared) – then you do the copying of the data behind the object.

+Stroika's container library, for example, uses SharedByValue, so copying a Stroika Sequence<T> is generally much cheaper than copying a vector<T>.
+Similarly for String objects (vs std::string).
+Note however, while this makes copying much cheaper, it makes accessing the insides of a String or Sequence correspondingly more expensive than their vector/string counterparts.

 ---

 ## Const and Logical Const